Nazchanel/file-encoding/README.md

-# Image Encoding
+# File Encoding
-Experiments into encoding text into images/videos for more efficent storing of information.
+Experiments into encoding files into images/videos for more efficient storing of information.

 Inspired by [Infinite Storage Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch)